Eilendorf (Aachen): History

 The first written mention of Eilendorf occurs in 1238, in a donation registry noting a gift from the Abbot Florenz of Kornelimünster Abbey to St. Adalbert Church in Aachen.
 It developed around a smithsonite mine which today is no longer in operation, though a mining symbol still appears on the Eilendorf coat of arms.
 In addition, there was a dolomite quary as well as a line manufacturer in Eilendorf.
 From 1577 until 1583 Eilendorf suffered billeting, plundering and pillaging from foreign troops involved in the Cologne War, and from 1630 to 1640 the town faced the horrors of the Thirty Years' War, which was surpassed only by the ruthless war of conquest waged by Louis XIV of France in 1678.
 As a result of the French Revolution, the Kornelimünster Abbey met its abrupt end in 1794.
 It was finally dissolved in 1802 when all church goods became a property of the state.
 By 1797, Eilendorf was already in political union with Forst, Weiern and Höfen.

 The Eilendorf area stretches to the east until the Propsteier Forest and the district of Aue in Eschweiler, where in 1884 the Stolberg Main Train Station was built on a track in this area.
 On 1 April 1886 Eilendorf split from Forst to elect its own mayor, and the old community borders were reestablished.
 On 1 April 1897 the town got its own train station for commuter and freight traffic, and Eilendorf and Nirm joined together as a single political community on 27 April 1900.
 In 1908 the first drug store opened in town.

 Until the administrative reforms that took place in the communities surrounding Aachen in 1971, Eilendorf was a self-administered town.
 Beginning 1 January 1972, however, it was incorporated into the city of Aachen as one of its seven districts.
 Today the district's administration is carried out in the former Eilendorf Rathaus.

 With its integration into Aachen, town leaders saw the possibility to address "outstanding community issues in a larger context and to create the basis for a stable living environment, as this would lead to a healthy community in our time ".

 Name

-Originally, Eilendorf did not belong to the city of Aachen, and during this early time, the community's name was Erlendorf.
-Due to the area's moist soil, which is a prerequisite for the growth of Alder (Erlen), it is now assumed that the original name was due to the presence of these trees.
-Through the pronunciation of the town's name in the Aachen dialect, however, the name of Erlendorf slowly morphed into Eilendorf.
+The place name Eilendorf is most likely derived from a given name: either from the male given name Eilo (a continuation of a reconstructed name *Agilo) or from the female given name Ilendis.